uc3m-aerospace/DMG/README.md

 **NOTE**: Ensure that all the folders and subfolders are in the matlab path.

 ## Important Note
-Any use of DMG Tool must comply with the GPOPS license
+Any use of DMG Tool MUST abide by the GPOPS license

 ## Disclaimer
 This software is provided 'as is' and free-of-charge.
 The authors do not assume any responsibility for any harm